HomeAnswers

 • First Wave Feminism (late 19th – early 20th centuries): Focused on women’s suffrage, culminating in the 19th Amendment.
 Primarily benefited white women, ignoring racial inequality.

 • Fourth Wave Feminism (2010s-present): Continues third-wave issues with digital activism.
-Movements like #MeToo and Time’s Up address sexual harassment, workplace safety, and inclusivity.
+Movements like #MeToo and Time’s Up address harassment, workplace safety, and inclusivity.

 Feminism is a broad term that refers to various points in history when women have fought for greater equality in politics, economics, and culture, and it is an ongoing battle that continues today.
 Because feminism covers such a broad area of history, spanning the 19th century to today, some historians since the 1960s have divided the American strands of the movement into four distinct stages, or ‘waves.’
 In each supposed phase, women have geared their activism towards certain freedoms to society’s expectations of them during the time.